joshwadle/My-solutions-to-precourse/readme.md

 * [Stats/Probability](http://courses.washington.edu/css490/2012.Winter/lecture_slides/02_math_essentials.pdf)

 ## Where to do exercises
-You may find yourself writing notes and small bits of code throughout this precourse work.

-This repository is a decent place to put those; fork this repository on GitHub so that you can add your notes and whatnot to it.
+Fork this repository on GitHub so that you can add your notes and code to it.
 This will also make it easier for us to help you should you have any questions or difficulty about the precourse work.

 ## Setup